Adnan-110/Docker/README.md

 ### How to tag an imageName during build ?

-docker build -t docker.io/sanraman/cart:v1 .
+docker build -t docker.io/adnan115/cart:v01 .

 ### How to tag an existing image ?

-docker tag docker.io/sanraman/cart:v1 imageID
+docker tag docker.io/adnan115/cart:v01 imageID

 ### What are few of the best practices of DOCKER IMAGING

 ```
     * Size of the Docker Image has to be as minimal as possible
-    * Securiy of the Images , it should zero to none vulnerabilites as per your organization standard
+    * Security of the Images , it should zero to none vulnerabilities as per your organization standard

 ```